odan/odan.github.io/_posts/2019-12-02-slim4-oauth2-jwt-book.md

 XSS is when users get unsafe JS running on your domain in other users browsers when that happens neither JWT in localStorage or sessions and JWT in cookies are safe.
-With httpOnly flag on cookies, you can't directly access them, but the browser will still send them with AJAX requests to your server.
+With `httpOnly` flag on cookies, you can't directly access them, but the browser will still send them with AJAX requests to your server.
 If this happens you generally out of luck.
 To prevent this, make sure to escape all user input if it's sent to the browser.

+Another option is to store the token **in memory**.
+But then the token will be nullified when the user switches between tabs.

-If you load 3rd party JS with script tags or iframes this might compromise localStorage unless you are careful, but I haven't worked enough with this to help you here.
+If you load 3rd party JS with script tags or iframes this might compromise `localStorage` unless you are careful, but I haven't worked enough with this to help you here.

-You might think an HttpOnly cookie (created by the server instead of the client) will help, but cookies are vulnerable to CSRF attacks.
+You might think an `HttpOnly` cookie (created by the server instead of the client) will help, but cookies are vulnerable to CSRF attacks.
-It is important to note that HttpOnly and sensible CORS policies cannot prevent CSRF form-submit attacks and using cookies require a proper CSRF mitigation strategy.
+It is important to note that `HttpOnly` and sensible CORS policies cannot prevent CSRF form-submit attacks and using cookies require a proper CSRF mitigation strategy.

 If you still want to store a JWT as a cookie, then as a